nickjmorrow/wework-scheduler/README.md

-# Randomized Chore Scheduling for the Mastercard WeWork Team
+# Randomized Chore Scheduling for the Mastercard WeWork

 The demo can be found [here](https://fervent-saha-b4b2b7.netlify.com/).